 Obviously, since I now write a weekly blog on Disciple Making Movements, I pushed through to the other side of this inner dialogue.
 I came to a place where I knew that I could not do anything but this.

 Both my mind and my heart were convinced.
-If I failed to start a DMM, so be it.
+If I failed to start a movement, so be it.
 But, I could not quit.
 I would not quit.

 By God’s grace, I persevered.
-In His goodness, I’ve seen not only one movement, but quite a number of them started through my efforts and through those I’ve trained and coached.
+In His goodness, I’ve seen not only one movement, but quite a number of them started through my feeble, but persistent, efforts and through those I’ve trained and coached.
 God is so faithful.
 I’m so glad I pressed through that season!

 “All a person’s ways seem pure to them, but motives are weighed by the Lord.”